Motonobu Tanishige

 Motonobu Tanishige (Japanese: 谷繁 元信, born December 21, 1970, in Hiroshima) is a retired Japanese professional baseball player and manager.

-Tanishige played 27 seasons in Nippon Professional Baseball (NPB), appearing in more games than any other player in NPB history.
+Tanishige played 27 seasons in Nippon Professional Baseball (NPB), appearing in more games (3,021) than any other player in NPB history.
 Making his debut for the Taiyo Whales in 1989 at age 18, he played for the franchise for 13 years.
 In 2002, he moved to the Chunichi Dragons, where he played for 14 seasons, until 2015.
 He was the player-manager of the Chunichi Dragons from 2014 to 2015, staying on as manager in 2016.

 Tanishige played in five Japan Series.
 He played in the 2006 World Baseball Classic, when Japan won the championship.
+In 2024, he was inducted into the Japanese Baseball Hall of Fame.

 Professional career

 Tanishige performed well in the 2004 Japan Series (in which the Dragons lost 4-games-to-3 to the Seibu Lions), including hitting his first career grand slam.

 In 2015, Tanishige broke the NPB record for games played, passing Katsuya Nomura with 3,018 — he later extended the record.
 Tanishige is second on the career strikeout list with 1,838.
 With more than 200 career home runs, Tanshige is a member of the Meikyukai hall of fame.